Project Materials

 This study’s findings could provide important information on how parents should interact with their children and how school administrators should deal with children who exhibit unusual behaviors.
 This knowledge may help parents recognize the importance of being more present with their children.
 The findings may also assist school administrators in dealing with cases of indiscipline among children with greater objectivity.

-The Ministry of may also use these findings to improve teacher-child rapport in primary schools, provide more resources to school counseling departments, and assist them in creating a better learning environment for the children in their schools.
+The Ministry of Education may also use these findings to improve teacher-child rapport in primary schools, provide more resources to school counseling departments, and assist them in creating a better learning environment for the children in their schools.

 This study may help children understand that some of the psychological complications they experience during adolescence may be the result of a lack of emotional support from their parents prior to or during adolescence.